IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The condition in which an AI agent is halted at a critical risk threshold, execution is suspended, and a named human ratifier must explicitly approve or reject continuation before the system proceeds.

-Most AI oversight structures require human review as a general principle.
-The Suspended Handoff State makes that requirement technically deterministic: the system cannot proceed until ratification is received.
-It specifies the trigger conditions that force a halt, the information the ratifier must receive, the time window for ratification, and what the system does if ratification is not provided within that window.
-Without a defined Suspended Handoff State, human oversight remains a process aspiration rather than an architectural guarantee.
+Most oversight frameworks require human review as a general principle.
+The Suspended Handoff State makes that technically deterministic: the system cannot proceed until ratification is received.
+It specifies what triggers the halt, who receives the ratification request, the time window allowed, and what the system does if the window lapses.
+Without it, human oversight is a process aspiration, not an architectural guarantee.

-A Suspended Handoff State is defined when you can answer three questions precisely: what triggers the halt, who receives the ratification request, and what happens if they do not respond within the window.
+For any AI system in production, answer three questions: what triggers a halt, who receives the ratification request, and what happens if they do not respond within the window.
+If any answer is "unclear", you do not have a defined Suspended Handoff State.

 Override Architecture